Compare 60 Accounting Software Vendors

 Multi-currency and multi-country support with tax and regulatory compliance

 Some accounting systems are only built to manage finances within a specific country or in a select few currencies.
-Companies that often do business across two or more countries or in a separate currency should look for an accounting tool that meets those requirements.
+Companies that often do business across two or more countries or in a separate currency should look for an accounting tool and software solution that meets those requirements.

 When comparing accounting software, check to ensure that the software supports multi-currency and multi-country regulations as well as your local tax and financial regulatory statutes, so you can use those valuable tax features without much manual intervention.
 If they don’t, you’ll need to input exchange information by hand which could lead to errors.